edavalosanaya/pyorbslam/README.md

 sudo apt-get install libopencv-dev libeigen3-dev
 ```

+To be more specific on the dependency version, there are listed below:

+* OpenCV >= 4.4
+* Eigen3 >= 3.1.0

 Then clone the repo and install the package.
 Make sure that you have CMake and gcc update to date.

 ```bash